-Deposits that are made to secure hotel, guides and services during these extremely high demand times are non-refundable.
+Deposits that are made to secure peak season hotel, guides and services are non-refundable.
 In the case of cancellations 90 days or more prior to the start date of the scheduled trip, there is a full refund minus hotel deposits and guide fees, in addition to a cancellation fee of $300 or 15% of the entire cost of the trip, whichever is less.
 In the case of cancellations received in our office from 89 to 46 days prior to the start date of the trip, there is a 50% refund, minus hotel deposits and guide fees.
 There will be no refund for cancellations made 45 or fewer days prior to the trip.
 This policy may not apply to hotels or tours in which Costa Rica Expeditions, S.A., acts only as an intermediary, in which case the individual policies of the suppliers may apply.
 We strongly suggest that you purchase trip cancelation and travel protection insurance.
 Given that this insurance is easily available and relatively inexpensive we don’t give refunds for last minute cancelations.

 CANCELLATION POLICY FOR DATES OTHER THAN HOLIDAYS